Exploring Cycle Consistency Learning in Interactive Volume Segmentation: Experiments

-\textbf{Datasets} We conduct our main experiments on AbdomenCT-1K~\cite{Ma-2021-AbdomenCT-1K} which contains 50 CT abdomen volumes (4794 slices) with manual segmentations for 12 diversified organs, including tiny and challenging organs such as the pancreas and esophagus, as well as large and regular organs such as the liver and kidney.
-We use the readily available video-pretrained weights for the propagation model for our experiments.
-Therefore, we only need a small amount of annotated data for finetuning, while leaving the majority of the data for evaluation.
-This dataset splitting is critical for medial volumes, where annotated volumes are scarce.
-Specifically, we split the AbdomenCT-1k dataset into 10 volumes (955 slices) for finetuning and 40 volumes (3839 slices) for testing.
-All 12 organs in the dataset are used for finetuning and testing.
-Therefore, these 12 organs are regarded as ``seen'' organs.
-To evaluate the model's generalizability, we also generate rib segmentations for the testing volumes and use them as ``unseen'' organs for evaluation.
-Specifically, we generate two ribs (a left rib and a right rib) using our internally developed rib segmentation model with minor manual refinement.
-To evaluate the interactive volume segmentation performance, we also use 100 volumes from OAI-ZIB~\cite{ambellan2019automated} dataset for femoral cartilage segmentation, following~\cite{liu2022isegformer}.
+\textbf{Datasets.} We evaluate our method on two datasets: AbdomenCT-1K~\cite{Ma-2021-AbdomenCT-1K} and OAI-ZIB~\cite{ambellan2019automated}. \textbf{AbdomenCT-1K} contains 50 CT abdomen volumes (4794 slices) with manual segmentations for 12 diversified organs (Fig.~\ref{fig:abd1k-cycle-relative-improvement}), including tiny and challenging organs such as the pancreas and esophagus, as well as large and regular organs such as the liver and kidney.
+Our experiments leverage large-scale, video-pretrained weights for the propagation model, requiring minimal data for fine-tuning and allocating the bulk of the data for evaluation.
+This experiment setting mirrors the scarcity of annotated medical volumes.
+We randomly partitioned the AbdomenCT-1K dataset into 10 volumes (955 slices) for fine-tuning and 40 volumes (3839 slices) for testing, utilizing all 12 organs in both phases.
+Consequently, these organs are classified as ``seen'' organs.
+We also generate rib segmentations for the testing volumes to evaluate the model's generalizability and use them as ``unseen'' organs.
+We generate rib segmentations using our internally developed rib segmentation model with minor manual refinement (an example is shown in the appendix). \textbf{OAI-ZIB} consists of 507 3D MR images with segmentations for the femur, tibia, tibial cartilage, and femoral cartilage.
+In this work, we only conduct a qualitative evaluation using this dataset.

-\textbf{Evaluation Protocol and Metrics} We evaluate each organ separately.
-For a specific organ, we select the slice with the largest organ area as the starting memory slice.
-We use the ground truth instead of the interactive segmentation results for propagation if not otherwise specified.
-This is for better comparison with propagation models without relying on the interaction module.
-We only conduct one round of propagation for simplicity and sufficiency to evaluate the propagation network.
-We report Region Jaccard ($\mathcal{J}$), Boundary F measure ($\mathcal{F}$), and their average ($\mathcal{J\&F}$) to assess segmentation quality.
+\textbf{Evaluation protocol.} For \emph{quantitative} evaluation, we only conduct one round of propagation for simplicity and efficiency; we evaluate each organ separately and use the ground truth for propagation to decouple the interaction module.
+We follow the same propagation strategy introduced in STCN~\cite{cheng2021rethinking}.
+For \emph{qualitative} evaluation, we conduct multiple rounds of propagation and rely on the interaction module to provide the first segmentation and refine propagation results.

+\textbf{Evaluation metrics.} We report Region Jaccard ($\mathcal{J}$), Boundary F measure ($\mathcal{F}$), and their average ($\mathcal{J\&F}$) to assess segmentation quality.
 We also report the Dice Similarity Coefficient (DSC) as an additional metric.